 The Coles Board is responsible for the approval of Coles' Human Rights Strategy and Ethical Sourcing Policy.
-It receives and reviews regular reports on the status of the strategy including our program to address human rights in our supply chains.
-Coles senior management who hold responsibility for the day-to-day execution of our Ethical Sourcing Program are regularly invited to present to the Board on the content of the report and to answer questions.
-Ethical sourcing is a standing item on each Board meeting agenda.
+It receives and reviews regular reports on the status of the strategy including Coles' program to address human rights in our supply chains.
+Coles senior management are regularly invited to present to the Board on the content of the report and to answer questions.

-6.2.
-Audit and Risk Committee
+4.3.2 Audit and Risk Committee

 The Audit and Risk Committee is a committee of the Board.
-As ethical sourcing had been identified as a material risk to Coles, it is responsible for evaluating Coles' ethical sourcing performance and the effectiveness of our ethical sourcing risk management systems and processes.
+As ethical sourcing is identified as a material risk to Coles, it is responsible for evaluating Coles' ethical sourcing performance and the effectiveness of ethical sourcing risk management systems and processes.

-6.3.
-Executive Management
+4.3.3 Executive Management

-Human Rights Steering Committee Our Human Rights Steering Committee is a cross-functional management committee chaired by the Chief Legal Officer.
-The Committee guides our approach and management of human rights issues.
+Human Rights Steering Committee The Human Rights Steering Committee is a cross-functional management committee chaired by the Chief Legal Officer.
+The Committee guides Coles' approach and management of human rights issues.
 The role of the Committee extends to reviewing the application of relevant legislative and regulatory requirements concerning human rights, such as the reporting requirement under the Modern Slavery Act.
 Chief Legal Officer Oversees the General Manager, Risk and Compliance, the Head of Compliance, and the Ethical Sourcing team who are collectively responsible for the overall administration of the Ethical Sourcing Program.
 Chief Operating Officer Oversees the Coles Procurement function and is responsible for most procurement activity to source goods and services not for resale.
 Chief Executive - Commercial & Express Oversees the procurement of goods for resale in Coles Supermarkets and Coles Express including sourcing of Coles Own Brand Goods.
+Chief Executive - Liquor Oversees the procurement of goods for resale in Liquor including sourcing of Liquor Own Brand Goods.

-6.4.
-Senior Management
+4.3.4 Senior Management

 General Manager, Risk and Compliance Has oversight of the Head of Compliance and the Ethical Sourcing team and reports to the Chief Legal Officer.
-Head of Compliance Has oversight of the Ethical Sourcing Team.
-Reports to the General Manager, Risk and Compliance.
+Head of Compliance Has oversight of the Ethical Sourcing Team and reports to the General Manager, Risk and Compliance.

-6.5.
-Operational Teams
+4.3.5 Operational Teams

-Ethical Sourcing team The Ethical Sourcing team is responsible for administration of the Ethical Sourcing Program and works in partnership with functional business units to execute actions.
-Administration and compliance include: assessing supplier risk, engaging businesses based on risk, assessing performance through self-assessment questionnaires and third-party ethical audits to identify potential human rights risks, investigating allegations of human rights abuses and working to ensure that action and remediation of risks/ issues are in line with global best practice standards.
-The team includes an in-house certified auditor (as certified by the Association of Professional Social Compliance Auditors) to manage the ethical audit program.
-Functional Teams While everyone at Coles shares the responsibility of ensuring that our goods and services are procured ethically, our category teams, procurement teams, contract owners and contract managers and product technologists have the direct relationship with our suppliers and are responsible for the day-to-day execution of the Ethical Sourcing Program.
+Ethical Sourcing team The Ethical Sourcing team is responsible for the administration of the Ethical Sourcing Program and works in partnership with functional business units to execute actions.
+Key activities include: assessing supplier risk, engaging businesses based on risk, assessing performance through self- assessment questionnaires and third-party ethical audits to identify potential human rights risks, investigating allegations of human rights abuses and working to ensure that action and remediation of risks/ issues are in line with global best practice standards.
+The team includes two in-house certified auditors (as certified by the Association of Professional Social Compliance Auditors) to manage the ethical audit program.
+Functional Teams While everyone at Coles shares the responsibility of ensuring that goods and services are procured ethically, Coles' category teams, procurement teams, contract owners and contract managers and product technologists have the direct relationship with suppliers and are responsible for the day-to- day execution of the Ethical Sourcing Program.
 Functional teams are regularly updated on the status of the Ethical Sourcing Program and human rights commitments.
 Performance information is also included in training aimed at ensuring team members understand their ethical sourcing and human rights responsibilities and the impact of their actions.
 People and Culture Team The People and Culture team is responsible for ensuring systems and controls exist to protect human rights in our own operations.

-7. Consultation and Feedback
+4.4 Consultation and Feedback

-The Policy and Requirements are reviewed regularly in consultation with stakeholders to align with changes in regulations and reflect best practice.
-Through these engagements, we seek feedback on how well the Policy and Requirements work in practice.
+The Policy and Program Requirements are reviewed regularly in consultation with affected stakeholders to align with changes in regulations and reflect best practice.
+Through these engagements, we seek feedback on how well the Policy and Program Requirements work in practice.